-The term smooth muscle refers to a muscle of the human body that is part of a involuntary muscle group.
+The term smooth muscle refers to a muscle of the human body that is part of an involuntary muscle group.
 These muscles are extremely important to help the body perform a variety of crucial tasks, and can be found in many parts of the body.
-The walls of hollow organs are the primary place that smooth muscles can be found.
+Keep reading to learn more about smooth muscle examples and how they function in the body.

 Where You Can Find Smooth Muscles